filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 php artisan make:filament-theme
 ```

-It will scan your app for all the panels you have installed and let you select which panel this themes applies to.
-Select the panel which you wish to customize.
+It will scan your app for all the panels you have installed and let you select which panel this theme applies to.
+Select the panel you wish to customize.
 In this particular case, we will select the panel `admin`.

 ![Create Theme Terminal Command](/images/content/articles/diogogpinto-filament-themes-full-guide/create-theme.webp)